MarioZ/MadMilkman.Ini/README.md

   * [C++] `using namespace MadMilkman::Ini;`
 4. Write some INI files processing code.
   * Use code samples written in C#, VB and C++ as starting point.
-  * Use MadMilkman.Ini.Documentation.chm to see all API references.
+  * Read [MadMilkman.Ini.Documentation.chm](https://github.com/MarioZ/MadMilkman.Ini/raw/master/MadMilkman.Ini.Documentation.chm) to learn more about the component and its API references.
+    NOTE: If you are experiencing difficulties with viewing the CHM file's content after downloading it, right-click on CHM file, select "Properties" and under the "General" tab click "Unblock".

 ### [C#] Hello World
 ```csharp